 This is a medium telephoto and makes an outstanding portrait lens.
-It offers excellent quality with tack sharp images, dreamy bokeh and nice compression.
+It offers excellent quality with tack-sharp images, dreamy bokeh, and nice compression.
 You get a beautiful, smoothly blurred background.
 It’s a tad heavy, but it’s durable and fast.
 It has a very shallow depth of field, so you have to remember to move your focus point.
-This is a top quality lens and will take very elegant portraits.
-It’s priced around $1,000.
+This is a top-quality lens and will take very elegant portraits.
+It’s priced at around $1,000.

 The 24-70mm 2.8 is a zoom lens that offers wide-angle to portrait.
 This lens is a favorite of wedding photographers, but it’s also ideal for landscape and night photography.
 It’s pretty pricey, though, and rather heavy.
 You can use this lens on a full frame or cropped sensor camera, keeping in mind the latter will give you a focal length of about 36-105mm.
 You’ll find better prices if you go off-brand to a manufacturer like Tamron or Sigma.

-This is an awesome lens and beloved by wedding and portrait photographers.
+This is an awesome lens and is beloved by wedding and portrait photographers.
 It also has a price tag to match, but if you are serious about your photography you will want to have this lens in your bag.
-Its fast 2.8 aperture makes it ideal for portraits as well as in low light, indoors, sports, wildlife and travel.
-It was built for full frame FX cameras but can be mounted on DX cropped sensor cameras as well.
-On a cropped sensor camera it increases the focal length to about 100-300mm.
-There are a number of manufacturers who make this length, including Tamron and Sigma, at a more affordable price than the big name brands.
-There is also an f/4 version which is good, but not as fast as the 2.8, so you won’t get the same creamy bokeh or low light performance as with the 2.8.
+It’s fast 2.8 aperture makes it ideal for portraits as well as in low light, indoors, sports, wildlife, and travel.
+It was built for full-frame FX cameras but can be mounted on DX cropped sensor cameras as well.
+A cropped sensor camera increases the focal length to about 100-300mm.
+There are a number of manufacturers who make this length, including Tamron and Sigma, at a more affordable price than the big-name brands.
+There is also an f/4 version which is good, but not as fast as the 2.8, so you won’t get the same creamy bokeh or low-light performance as with the 2.8.
 But the difference in price is substantial.